 The anticipated movement of the suspended structures, and the above-average strains this would produce, presented a significant challenge.
 In response, Arup developed bespoke façade elements with flexible connections.

-Structural glazing improves safety by providing air traffic controllers with clear vision, with no obstacles in their way ” Rudi Scheuermann Arup Fellow & Global Leader, Building Envelope Design
+Structural glazing improves safety by providing air traffic controllers with clear vision, with no obstacles in their way ” Rudi Scheuermann Global Building Envelope Design Leader

 Deutsche Flugsicherung (DFS), the German air traffic control agency, has also appointed Arup to provide similar services on a control tower at Berlin’s new Brandenburg International Airport.